arvpinto/3D_clustering_PCA/README.md

-<p align="justify"><b>This tutorial aims to produce a density-based clustering analysis of a cMD trajectory, employing as features the first 3 PCA vectors of a protein backbone that are obtained from the GROMACS tools. </b></p>
+<p align="justify"><b>This tutorial aims to produce a density-based clustering analysis of a cMD trajectory, employing as features the first 3 PCA vectors that are obtained from the GROMACS tools. </b></p>

 <p align="justify"> It requires a cMD *xtc trajectory file, a *tpr and a *gro file.
-In the first part, the trajectory is corrected with gmx trjconv and the PCA vectors are calculated.
+In the first part, the trajectory is corrected with gmx trjconv and the PCA vectors are calculated for the protein mainchain.
 Then, the pca_dbscan_gmm.py uses DBSCAN to identify outliers and performs a clustering analysis with the Gaussian mixture models.
 Through a kernel density-based method, the script is also able to identify the PCA vectors that correspond to the highest density of frames in a cluster, and output the 5 frames that are closest to the identified point.
 Then, the frames are extracted from the trajectory to separate *.gro files. </p>

 ---